ircv3/ircv3-specifications/core/metadata-3.2.md

 * Earlier versions of this spec were ambiguous about the behavior of `METADATA SET`.
 * Earlier versions of this spec did not specify `metadata-notify` as OPTIONAL.
+* Due to discovered issues around rate-limiting and notifications being solved, this specification has been deprecated for the time being.